softwaresec-labs/LVDAndro/README.md

 The dataset can be downloaded from the Dataset directory.
 There are 3 dataset folders and each contains a readme file with important details and links to download dataset stored in a Google Drive.

-Sub-datasets of LVDAndro
+## Sub-datasets of LVDAndro

 ![LVDAndro_datasets](https://user-images.githubusercontent.com/102326773/196053837-a9cf7490-1ac1-49b6-a8f8-9ffca6b1a25d.png)

-## The trained Auto ML based model achieved 94\% accuracy in binary and multi-class classification while achieving 0.94 and 0.93 F1-Score, respecitively, in each classification approach with LVDAndro dataset.
+### An Auto ML based model has been trained with LVDAndro and it achieved 94\% accuracy in both binary and multi-class classification with 0.94 and 0.93 F1-Score, respecitively, in each classification approach.

-Dataset Generation Process :
+## Dataset Generation Process :

 The scripts in the Dataset Geneation Scripts directory contains the python scripts to extend/ re-create dataset.
+The overall dataset generation process is illustrated as follow.

 ![LVDAndro](https://user-images.githubusercontent.com/102326773/196053776-3b763757-259f-47e9-8c82-9a0e1d3afbec.png)